ecmwf-projects/ai-vegetation-fuel/README.md

 pip install -r requirements.txt
 ```

-This includes all the packages required for running the code in the repository.
+This includes all the packages required for running the code in the repository, with the exclusion of the notebooks in the folder `notebooks/ecmwf` (see `notebooks/ecmwf/README.md` for the additional dependencies to install).

+The content of this repository is split into 2 types of experiments:

+1. target is the fuel load = burned areas * above ground biomass
+2. target is dry matter = burned areas * above ground biomass * combustion coefficients / grid cell areas

+## Experiment 1

 ### Data Description
 7 years of global historical data, from 2010 - 2016 will be used for developing the machine learning models.
 All data used in this project is propietary and NOT meant for public release.
 Xarray, NumPy and netCDF libraries are used for working with the multi-dimensional geospatial data.